stanfordnlp/CoreNLP/_pages/download.md

 for file in `find /path/to/corenlp/ -name "*.jar"`; do export CLASSPATH="$CLASSPATH:`realpath $file`"; done
 ```
 1. Try it out!
-For example, the following will make a simple text file to annotate, and run CoreNLP over this file.
-The output will be saved to `input.txt.out` as a JSON file.
-Note that CoreNLP requires quite a bit of memory.
-You should give it at least 2GB (`-mx2g`) in most cases.
+For example, the following will make a simple text file
+to annotate, and run CoreNLP over this file.
+The output will be saved
+to `input.txt.out` as a JSON file.
+Note that running all the CoreNLP
+annotators in the default annotation pipeline requires quite a bit of memory.
+You should give it at least 3GB (`-mx3g`) in most cases.
 ```
-echo "the quick brown fox jumped over the lazy dog" > input.txt java -mx2g edu.stanford.nlp.pipeline.StanfordCoreNLP -outputFormat json -file input.txt
+echo "the quick brown fox jumped over the lazy dog" > input.txt java -mx3g edu.stanford.nlp.pipeline.StanfordCoreNLP -outputFormat json -file input.txt
 ```

 ## Steps to setup from the GitHub HEAD version